laptopwiki/laptopwiki.github.io/_contribute/create-section.md

 permalink: /categoryname
 ---

-# Category Name (Can be different from the title and
+# Category Name (Can be different from the title and permalink)

 ---
 ```